vcaruso0923/Code-Quiz/README.md

 then you can save your initials and score.
 ```

-The following animation demonstrates the application functionality:
+The following screenshot demonstrates the application functionality:

 ![code quiz](./assets/images/code-quiz.PNG)